Speedcam Anywhere anti-speeding app

 While not formally approved by the police, the app is being trialed in the UK by speed safety campaigners 20’s Plenty For Us and is described by the NGO's founder Rod King MBE as a 'game changer'.
 A senior police officer told the Guardian it is a 'potentially very significant' deterrent to dangerous driving.

-However, drivers and rights activists worry Speedcam Anywhere is overly intrusive and can the clips and reports easily be used for a variety of unethical purposes.
+However, drivers and rights activists worry Speedcam Anywhere is overly intrusive and the clips and reports can too easily be used for a number of unethical purposes.
 App users also complain the app is difficult to use and unreliable on Google Play.

 Operator: Speedcam Anywhere; 20’s Plenty For Us